 The Carle Obstetrics and Gynecology Residency Program has a robust curriculum with exposure to all specialty and all subspecialty areas in obstetrics and gynecology.

-The third year emphasizes surgical and nonsurgical gynecologic treatment of female reproductive tract disorders, progressive responsibility in care of disorders associate with infertility, and graduated surgical experience with oncology patients.
+The third year emphasizes surgical and nonsurgical gynecologic treatment of female reproductive tract disorders, progressive responsibility in care of disorders of pregnancy and graduated surgical experience with oncology patients.
 While residents are not expected to master advanced techniques related to each sub specialty there are set criteria to be acquired in each area.
 A one-month elective is offered to third year students.

 The fourth year of residency further develops surgical and obstetric skills, as well as leadership skills.
 Chief residents assume administrative responsibilities for junior residents.
 They contribute to the formal education of the department by presenting Grand Rounds during this year.